surma/surma.dev/content/things/ditherpunk.md

 </figure>

-The upside of this approach is that we can talk about a “threshold maps”.
-These maps can make it easier to reason about why a resulting image looks the way it does by visualizing the threshold map itself.
-Threshold maps can also be precomputed and reused, which makes the dithering process parallelizable per pixel and as a result can be run as a shader on the GPU.
+The upside of this approach is that we can talk about a “threshold map”.
+Threshold maps can be visualized to make it easier to reason about why a resulting image looks the way it does.
+They can also be precomputed and reused, which makes the dithering process parallelizable per pixel and as a result can be run as a shader on the GPU.
 This is what Obra Dinn does!
 There are a couple of different ways to generate these threshold maps, but all of them introduce some kind of order to the noise that is added to the image, hence the name “ordered dithering”.

-The threshold map for our random noise is also called “white noise”.
+The threshold map for random dithering, literally random brightness values, is also called “white noise”.
 The name comes from a term in signal processing where every frequency has the same intensity, just like in white light.

 <figure>
   <img loading="lazy" width="400" height="267" src="./whitenoise.png" class="pixelated demoimage">